Lamia: Lamia the courtesan

-A longstanding joke makes a word play between Lamia the monster and Lamia of Athens, the notorious hetaira courtesan who captivated Demetrius Poliorcetes (d.
-283 BC).
+A longstanding joke makes a word play between Lamia the monster and Lamia of Athens, the notorious hetaira courtesan who captivated Demetrius Poliorcetes (died 283 BC).
 The double-entendre sarcasm was uttered by Demetrius's father, among others.
 (Note: Demetrius's father Antigonus and Demochares of Soli.)
 The same joke was used in theatrical Greek comedy, and generally.
 The word play is also seen as being employed in Horace's Odes, to banter Lucius Aelius Lamia the praetor.
 (Note: Grandfather of his namesake, the consul Lucius Aelius Lamia (d.
 33 CE).)